 I know it's handy to order a bunch of catalogs and then go through them with your significant other and decide on tile.
 But I'm a single artisan making tile, not a big box store that stocks tiles, so I can't compete in that way.
 I am constantly adding and deleting designs, adding color choices and such.
 The dynamic content is actually a feature, but it does make the printed catalog unworkable.

-If I have your mailing address, I will send an occasional postcard featuring a tile with an interesting backstory, which I intend will be pretty enough for bookmarks and not make its way immediately to a landfill.
-The point is to remind you of William Morris Tile's existence, not to hard sell anything.
+If I have your mailing address, I will send an occasional postcard featuring a tile with an interesting backstory.
+I intend that these will be pretty enough for bookmarks and not make their way immediately to a landfill.